wenxin-wang/PulseDroidRtp/README.md

 pactl load-module module-rtp-send source=rtp.monitor destination=224.0.0.56 port=4010 mtu=320
 ```

+If the app is granted permission to start on boot, and was playing music before last shutdown,
+it will continue playing music upon next boot.

 Here's something that still confuses me:

 - If mtu is set to 1280, there is noticable delay between audio and